IBM/cbomkit/README.md

 ### Handling of Credentials

-When a new scan of a github reopsitory is initiated CBOMKit creates a temporary local clone of the repository.
-The frontend allows the specification of github credentials (username, password or github personal access token).
-We do not log or store any of this information, it is passed on as is to JGit for cloning the repo.
-Once the scan terminates (successfully or with an error). the local clone is deleted.
+When a new scan of a GitHub repository is started, CBOMkit generates a temporary local clone of the repository.
+The frontend enables users to provide GitHub credentials (either a username and password or a personal access token).
+These credentials are not logged or stored; instead, they are directly forwarded to [JGit](https://github.com/eclipse-jgit/jgit) to facilitate the cloning process.
+After the scan completes - regardless of whether it succeeds or fails - the temporary local clone is deleted.

 ### Scanning and CBOM Generation